borteo/neat-starter/src/posts/happyness.md

 ## Money 💶

 I hopped on the work train pretty early, at the tender age of 15.
-I wanted to earn some money and be indipendent.
+I wanted to be indipendent.

 Plus, let's face it, living in a provincial culture that thinks a uni degree is for losers doesn't really inspire one to pursue higher education.